 - Signed forms and documentation are submitted to the AP team through email and are converted to an electronic file which is indexed and posted by the AP team.

 - We have a tool called NIP or non-invoice payment, developed out of SAP workflow functionality.
 We are also looking at alternatives after 15 years of usage.

-- Requires a request to be entered through an internally developed tool that requires copy of invoice and specific authorization based on category of spend and level of signer.
+- Requires a request to be entered through an internally developed tool that requires a copy of the invoice and specific authorization based on the category of spend and level of the signer.

 - I chose other on this since documentation is not required.
 The request is submitted using an internal AP Voucher in excel format.
 The voucher is submitted into our workflow solution (Tungsten) where the appropriate approvals are gathered.

 Having clear and defined processes for preparing, approving, and entering transactions in Accounts Payable is important to ensuring accuracy and efficiency with an appropriate emphasis on business controls.
 While most transactions require an invoice as supporting documentation, there are instances where the entity receiving payment does not generate an invoice or an account statement.
 Designing a clear and appropriate process for these types of transactions is easier when you have direct access to the approaches used at leading peer companies, with the ability to contact and discuss specifics for your design directly with peers.

 How does your company handle payments to entities that do not supply and invoice?
 What tools do you use to process the transactions and how automated is the process?

 Who are your peers and how are you collaborating with them?